 Your headline is one of the most important elements on the page.
 It’s the first thing that a visitor will read, so it will play a major role in whether or not they read the rest of the page.

 The headline should highlight the benefits of your offer and tell the user exactly what they will get when they hand over their information.
-Often, the heading will be followed by a subheading that provides additional context.
+Often, it will be followed by a subheadline that provides additional context.

 Here’s a great example from Netflix:

-The headline and subheading tell you exactly what the streaming service is and the benefits it provides.
+The copywriting tells you exactly what the streaming service is and the benefits it provides.
 It’s simple and to the point but effective.

 3. Craft concise supporting copy

 Sometimes, the heading and subheading are enough to convince the user to take the desired action.
-However, you can use supporting copy to provide additional context that encourages the user to take action.
+However, you can use supporting copy to provide additional context and value propositions that encourage the user to take action.

 “Writing high-converting landing page copy is a science and an art.
 The single most important thing?
 Clarity,” says James Wilkinson, CEO and co-founder of Balance One Supplements.